-Air pollution continues to be the deadliest global environmental health risk, causing nearly 5 million deaths each year, mainly from exposure to fine particles (PM2.5).
-The burden of air pollution is greatest and increasing in countries like India with rapid economic development and urbanisation, along with a proliferation of emissions from industry, electric power generation, and motorised transport.
+Air pollution continues to be the deadliest global environmental health risk, causing nearly 5 million deaths each year, mainly from exposure to fine particles ($PM{2.5}$).
+The burden of air pollution is greatest and increasing in countries with rapid economic development and urbanisation, along with a proliferation of emissions from industry, electric power generation, and motorised transport.
 In countries with limited or no air quality regulation, this causes steep increases in harmful pollution.
 Compounding the air pollution challenge in many of these countries is the persistence of pre-industrial pollution sources such as burning of household solid fuels, crop waste and forests for land clearing as well as open trash burning.

-For many city governments in many low- and middleincome countries, the complexity and cost of understanding and controlling air pollution have been barriers to initiating or sustaining effective clean air action.
+For many city governments in low- and middle-income countries, the complexity and cost of understanding and controlling air pollution have been barriers to initiating or sustaining effective clean air action.
 A new approach in air quality management that combines conventional solutions with innovations in monitoring, assessment, data use, and organisation can accelerate clean air action, especially in cities with presently limited technical capacity.

-India's National Clean Air Programme (NCAP) has indicated that alternative technologies for real-time air quality monitoring such as low-cost sensors (LCS) should be explored and promoted to fill current gaps in air quality monitoring.
+Recently, low-cost-sensors have been gaining popularity as a tool to fill in the data gaps in real time air quality monitoring.
 At the same time, given the novelty of LCS, their broader application to inform air quality management and clean air policies requires careful consideration.
 In December 2020, more than 50 international and national experts were brought together in a virtual technical exchange to share international insight, best practices, and examples of sensor use to more fully explore their capabilities, limitations, technical specifications and how they should be selected and deployed.
-Here, we integrate these learnings into the broader monitoring framework provided in Accelerating City Progress on Clean Air: Innovation and Action Guide, a playbook for fasttracking proven approaches and innovations to improve air quality.
+Here, we integrate these learnings into the broader monitoring framework provided in Accelerating City Progress on Clean Air: Innovation and Action Guide1, a playbook for fasttracking proven approaches and innovations to improve air quality.

-In brief, this compendium provides pragmatic guidance for low-cost sensor (LCS) use based on applied research and field experience in India and internationally, including identifying monitoring goals and questions for which LCS may be fit to purpose, technical specifications, key quality assurance/quality control issues (i.e. validation and reliability of precise, reproducible, and consistent results).
-A key goal is to support state pollution control boards and city governments in their efforts to develop bid documents to procure the comprehensive set of services needed for LCS campaign planning, development, deployment, analysis, integration with complementary air quality data, and results communication and management.
+In brief, this compendium provides pragmatic guidance for low-cost sensor (LCS) use based on applied research and field experience, including identifying monitoring goals and questions for which LCS may be fit to purpose, technical specifications, key quality assurance/ quality control issues (i.e. validation and reliability of precise, reproducible, and consistent results).
+A key goal is to support local and regional governments in their efforts to develop bid documents to procure the comprehensive set of services needed for LCS campaign planning, development, deployment, analysis, integration with complementary air quality data, and results communication and management.

-The focus of this compendium is on use of LCS for measurement of PM2.5 mass concentration, the pollutant for which current LCS technology is most suitable and the most important indicator of air quality for public health.
+The focus of this compendium is on use of LCS for measurement of $PM{2.5}$ mass concentration, the pollutant for which current LCS technology is most suitable and the most important indicator of air quality for public health.